 This value, called the “Ambition Score,” is a public and transparent measure of overall effectiveness, which makes it a powerful accountability tool.
 Users know where they stand, and managers know when to coach or reward them.

 As with FST, Ambition users can draft their own teams and compete against other teams in the spirit of fantasy sports leagues, while public leaderboards broadcast a live stream of competition updates.

 Check out an interactive sample profile on the Ambition homepage, under “ProductTour.”
 Ambition starts at $20 per user/month.

 The struggle of engaging employees has long plagued sales managers.
-It is estimated that poor engagement cripples 70 percent of business initiatives, and you’d be mistaken to think your team is immune.
+It is estimated that only 33 percent of employees feel engaged by their jobs, which impacts business initiatives.
+You’d be mistaken to think your team is immune, but there are ways to increase that statistic.
 Add-ons like these apply the psychology of motivation to the workplace, causing employees to become personally invested and intrinsically motivated to succeed.
 If you’re ready to bring gamification to your sales team, start your search with our product selection tool, which will show you a custom list of gamification apps based on the features you value most.

 Insightly is a unified customer relationship management (CRM) platform for growing businesses across all industries, including manufacturing, professional services, health & wellness, media, education, retail, construction, and others.
 With more than 1.5 million users worldwide, Insightly is the world’s most popular CRM software for Google and Office 365 users.